 computer.
 Simply said, it is a library of Python scripts, each of them

-These scripts are run on Survol agents, these agents running on one or several machines of the user application network.
+These scripts are run by Survol agents, these agents running on one or several machines of the user application network.

-The web interface then displays and summarizes all the information
+The web interface then displays and aggregates the heterogeneous information

 coming from the agents.